RezwanHassanKhan/NetworkRadius_Assignments/README.md

 the value does not match or the User-Name attribute is not present, the module should return the "reject" rcode.

-How to install freeRadius in Ubuntu 22.0.01:
+How to install freeRadius in Ubuntu 22.04.04 LTS:
 ----------
 ### Update the system and install all dependecies